burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The essence of Lexical analysis of the program is in splitting the program source code text into tokens.
 Separate words or atoms of a program source code text are some words of the source text that cannot be divided further.

-An important aspect of C/C++ is that the C/C++ compiler always tries to assemble the longest valid token (in terms of the number of single characters) by processing the text from left to right character by character, even if the result is an unbuildable program.
+An important aspect of C and C++ is that the C and C++ compiler always tries to assemble the longest valid token (in terms of the number of single characters) by processing the text from left to right character by character, even if the result is an unbuildable program.
 Example from [2, p.20]:
 ```cpp
 int a = 1, b = 1, c = 3;
 c = b--a;    // Compile error